Help for Communities

 Energy efficiency in community facilities

-If you want to lower the carbon consumption/fuel bills of a community building that you are connected to, then the following is a great guide to conducting your own energy audit, identifying areas that need improving.
+If you want to lower the carbon consumption/fuel bills of a community building that you are connected to, then the following is a useful guide to identifying areas that need improving.

-From time to time there is funding to help local organisations lower carbon emissions/become involved in energy or low carbon related projects.
-Currently, Surrey Community Action are administering a Community Buildings Fund which may be able to help in this regard.
+From time to time there is funding to help local organisations lower carbon emissions and become involved in energy or low carbon related projects.

 Community renewable energy projects raise capital by issuing shares to potential investors from their local community.
 The resulting profits from the sale of the energy to the grid/Feed in Tariff are then shared between the landowners, shareholders, with the remainder put into local community benefit projects.